abalarin/ServerConfigurations/README.md

 ### Resources

-A Handy Dandy [guide](https://likegeeks.com/expect-command/) on expect scripting
+A Handy Dandy [guide](https://likegeeks.com/expect-command/) on expect scripting.

+Another [guide](https://gist.github.com/Fluidbyte/6294378) on expect diving into the nitty grittys a bit more.